The 5 Best Bike Speedometers Suitable for Beginner Cyclists

 • Water resistance: IPX8

+I selected CatEye Padrone as the best bike speedometer because of its affordability, ease of use, and simplicity.
 It’s a wireless speedometer, so it’s more expensive than wired ones.
-However, this slight price bump pays off in the ease of installation because you won’t have to wire the cables.
+However, this slight price bump pays off in terms of ease of installation because you won’t have to wire the cables.

-It can automatically pause your ride, so when you stop, it won’t continue calculating your average speed, trip time, etc.
+Padrone has hidden buttons at the bottom of the screen, so it has a nice minimalistic design.
+It can automatically pause your ride, so when you stop, it won’t continue calculating your average speed, trip time, etc. Furthermore, you can choose multiple colors to match your bike or cycling kit.

 Its main disadvantages are its relatively short battery life compared to other speedometers (like the Velo 7) and its sensitivity to cell phones, which may cause inaccuracies.